Alphonse E. Sirica, PhD, MS, AGAF, FAASLD

 Fax: (804) 828-4077

 Alphonse E. Sirica, PhD, MS received his PhD degree in Biomedical Science from the University of Connecticut Health Center and his MS degree in Cell Biology from Fordham University.
 After completing his Postdoctoral training in experimental oncology (liver carcinogenesis) with Dr. Henry C. Pitot at the McArdle Laboratory for Cancer Research at the University of Wisconsin-Madison, he remained as faculty at the University of Wisconsin School of Medicine from 1979 to 1984.
 In June 1984, he joined the VCU Department of Pathology faculty to develop a program in Experimental Pathology and in 1990 was promoted to the rank of full professor with tenure.
 From 1993 to 1999, he held the appointment of Chair of the Division of Experimental Pathology in the Department of Pathology.
-Beginning in 1999, he continued to serve for another 15 years as Chair of the Division of Cellular and Molecular Pathogenesis, stepping down as Division Chair in July 2014 to devote full time to his NIH funded research program.
+In 1999, he founded the Department's Division of Cellular and Molecular Pathogenesis and continued to serve as Division Chair for another 15 years, stepping down from this position in July 2014 to devote full time to his NIH funded research program.
 He was also co-appointed in 2001 as Professor of Internal Medicine at VCU and since 1989 has been a Member of the Massey Cancer Center.

 Dr. Sirica is an internationally recognized biomedical researcher and scholar in the areas of liver carcinogenesis, cholangiocyte biology and pathobiology, and cholangiocarcinoma, with extensive experience and expertise in cell and molecular cholangiocarcinogenesis and preclinical experimental therapeutics of cholangiocarcinoma.
 His laboratory has made seminal discoveries related to cholangiocyte cell culture and to cholangiocyte adaptation responses to hepatic injury and carcinogenesis, on establishing novel in situ, orthotopic, and organotypic rat models of human cholangiocarcinoma closely mimicking the human disease, and on elucidating cholangiocyte and cholangiocarcinoma cell growth pathways.
 His most recent research is focused on establishing the role of cancer-associated fibroblasts in promoting cholangiocarcinoma progression, as well as investigating novel molecular targeting strategies for cholangiocarcinoma therapy in preclinical models.